GlennGeenen/FlappyBird/README.md

 ### Known Issues

-The game was created to display in 1920x1080 and the Physics don't scale properly.
+The game was created to display in 1920x1080 and the Physics don't scale properly in lower resolution.

+GameOver doesn't work on iOS.

 ### Todo

-Implement gestures for mobile devices
+Load different resources depending on the resolution.